radavis/sinatra-plus-emberjs/README.md

 $ rake spec
 ```

-* To Do: Create a Rakefile in the root of the project that does this for you.
+* To Do: Create a Rakefile that does the following:
+  - boots the development app
+  - runs the test suite